Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 --

-You can also use [regular expressions syntax](https://docs.oracle.com/javase/tutorial/essential/regex/) to split a string using one of several separators:
+You can use [regular expressions syntax](https://docs.oracle.com/javase/tutorial/essential/regex/) to split a string using one of several separators:

 ```java
 String myMessageToYou = "Don't, worry?about-a .thing";